sveiae/website/_posts/2021-03-01-why-test-driven-security.md

 **Security controls requirements:**
 * Effective.
-* Easy to implement.
+* Easy(ish) to implement.
 * Measurable.

 If at some point we have met all of these criteria, we could expand the scope to include controls that are either less effective, or harder to implement.
-We still need them to be measurable however.
+We still need them to implement the controls in such a way that they can be measured.

 If you like this article, please share using the buttons below!